About Randolph Pain Relief & Wellness

 Once we understand your specific condition, health goals and treatment needs, we can advise you on what your insurance company will pay for, and what you will be responsible for paying.

-We work with most insurance and will be happy to file your claim and process the paperwork for you.
+We work with most health insurance and will be happy to file your claim and process the paperwork for you.
 We accept all automobile accident insurance plans, some worker’s compensation plans, and we are participating providers with Medicare.
-Most other insurance companies consider our services out-of-network.

 More about our Payment and Billing options, including payment plans, HSA/FSA, and more.